 When you put on helmets, you can realize that they are hot.
-So, they need to have vents that will increase air flow into your head.
+So, they need to have vents that will increase airflow into your head.
 Bike-styled helmets usually have more vents than skater-styled helmets.
-With perceptible cooling effect, helmets make cycling pleasurable.
+With a perceptible cooling effect, helmets make cycling pleasurable.

 Furthermore, helmets are certified based on the specific sport they are used for: Helmets for bikes are mainly certified for bicycling, whether it is low-speed or motorized.
 The same reasoning goes for in-line skating and scooters, whether low-speed or motorized.

 However, BMX and downhill mountain biking have additional ASTM International Safety Standards they must satisfy before selling them for a specific sport.
-But remember that helmets for skateboarding have a totally different certification, unlike those for bicycles.
-It is possible to see that not all skateboarding helmets are safety-certified, but some are actually dual certified (in relations to ASTM standards), which means they could be used for cycling as well as skateboarding.
+But remember that helmets for skateboarding have a different certification, unlike those for bicycles.
+It is possible to see that not all skateboarding helmets are safety-certified, but some are actually dual-certified (about ASTM standards), which means they could be used for cycling as well as skateboarding.

 Having trouble measuring your toddler’s head, you can use the 50th percentile head circumference chart provided below.
 Don’t forget that the 50th percentile sizes below are just approximations, some children have bigger or smaller heads than estimated in the chart.